McKeown Medical

 Date posted — 19.05.25

-As we age, our skin tells a story—sun-kissed summers, outdoor adventures, and years well-lived.
+Our skin tells a story as we age—sun-kissed summers, outdoor adventures, and years well-lived.
 But sometimes, that story includes age spots—those flat brown, grey, or black marks that tend to appear on the face, hands, and décolletage.
-While they are usually benign, they can make the skin look uneven and aged – depriving the skin of its youthful glow.
+While they are usually benign, they can make the skin look uneven and aged, depriving the skin of its youthful glow.

 If you’re wondering how to treat age spots and restore a clearer, more radiant complexion, this article will walk you through the most effective options—especially the advantages of laser treatments—and how McKeown Medical can help you achieve the results you’re after.